Kothmun/CTF-Writeups/HackTheBox/Heist.md

 ![Heist](../Images/htb_heist_23.png)

 Then navigate to the Administrator's desktop and grab the root flag!

-**That's all for this box.**
-Thanks for reading and keep hacking!